nalathethird/FckMip-Maps/README.md

 The mod can be configured through the Resonite mod settings menu:

-- `disable_mipmaps_onImport`: Toggle to enable/disable automatic mipmap generation during image import (default: true)
+- `Disable MipMaps OnImport`: Toggle to enable/disable automatic mipmap generation during image import - If On, MipMaps do not generate (default: true)

 ## How it Works